NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-6-optimising-the-mrsa-workflow.md

 nextflow run main.nf -entry SUBWORKFLOW
 ```

-This will run the first workflow, but nothing else.
+This will run the workflow named `SUBWORKFLOW`, but nothing else.
 You can also store
 subworkflows in separate files, so that everything doesn't have to be crammed
 into a single `main.nf` file.
 A subworkflow named `SUBWORKFLOW` contained in
 the file `subworkflow.nf` can be loaded into a `main.nf` file like so: